kansil/ProFAB/profab/model_evaluate/README.md

 ## Description

-To predict test labels, calculating scores of model performance and tabularizing them.
+Provides several evaluation metrics to assess the performance of the trained models.
 For regression and classification different scoring metrics are presented to observe performance in many aspects.

 ### Evaluation